SveltePress/sveltepress/packages/docs-site/src/routes/guide/default-theme/frontmatter/+page.md

 The `src/routes/+page.(md|svelte)` would be identified as home page

 Home frontmatter can be like this.
-Use the frontmatter this site use for example:
+Take the frontmatter this site use for example:

 @code(../../../+page.md,1,25)